 Based on the survey IFAC (2024), there has been a significant global rise in sustainability reporting, with the percentage reaching 97%.
-This trend reflects increasing awareness among companies of the importance of sustainability reporting, which not only supports environmental conservation but also boosts value creation for stakeholders and investors.
+This trend reflects an increasing awareness among companies of the importance of sustainability reporting, which not only supports environmental conservation but also boosts value creation for stakeholders and investors.

 Furthermore, analysis from surveys and past studies indicates that the inclusion of assurance services in sustainability reports is positively linked to the market value of a company's shares, thereby enhancing corporate value.
-Investors view assurances as a strong indication of a company's commitment sustainable to practices, which helps to build trust and reputation with stakeholders.
+Investors view these assurances as a strong indication of a company's commitment to sustainable practices, which helps to build trust and reputation with stakeholders.

-In summary, this study concludes that public the assurances provided by accountants or external auditors sustainability reports are not merely a formality; they act as a strategic tool for increasing corporate value.
+In summary, this study concludes that the assurances provided by public external auditors accountants or for sustainability reports are not merely a formality; they act as a strategic tool for increasing corporate value.
 Additionally, these assurances enhance the credibility and integrity of sustainability reports, thereby fostering greater trust among stakeholders.
 These insights lay the groundwork for future research into the connections between sustainability reporting, the implementation of assurance services, and corporate financial performance.